-ADHD In College Students
+ADHD in College Students

-Clock 1 min read Calendar Published: 16 Jan 2019
+Clock 1 min read Calendar Published: 9 Jan 2024

-ADHD In College Students
+ADHD in College Students

-The number of students with ADHD seeking support is on the rise.
-In fact, ADHD now accounts for 25% of all conditions reported to Disability Service departments.
-So getting to grips with the condition and the difficulties it creates is the natural starting point for understanding how best to serve these students.
+So getting to grips with the condition and the potential challenges to learning it creates is the natural starting point for understanding how best to serve these students.

-• These can lead to working memory impairment, feelings of restlessness and a risk of developing mental health conditions like depression
+These can lead to working memory impairment, feelings of restlessness and a risk of developing mental health conditions like depression.

 • Concentration